Master's in Public Health graduate

 Graduate Certificate in Public Health

-You only have to do 4 subjects to earn a Graduate Certificate in Public Health, compared to 12 subjects for a master’s degree.
+You only have to do 4 subjects to earn a Graduate Certificate in Public Health, compared to 12 subjects for a public health master’s degree.
 These are likely to be core introductory subjects that are foundational units in the master’s program.
 You can use completed subjects as credit towards a future master’s degree.

 Graduate Certificate in Communicable Disease